Psychology

 General overview

 Psychology is the scientific study of human behaviour and is therefore directly relevant to your life.
-It is a fascinating subject as it seeks to understand why people behave as they do, and the complex workings of the human mind.
+It is a fascinating subject as it seeks to find explanations of human behaviour, and the complex workings of the human mind.

 Who should take this course?

-A Level Psychology involves studying a wide range of topics.
-There is a lot of information to absorb and, importantly, you will need to learn how to apply this knowledge.
-An important skill you will learn is how to evaluate conflicting theories about human behaviour.
+Psychology is a diverse subject which involves the study of a wide range of topics, from Child Psychology to Forensic Psychology.
+There is a lot of information to absorb, and you also learn how to apply this knowledge.
+An important skill we develop over the course is how to evaluate conflicting theories about human behaviour.
 Engaging in practical psychological research will help you to improve your knowledge of the methods psychologists use.

 What are the entry requirements?